Message Match: One Weird Trick for Better Landing Pages

 Here’s where I’m taken when I click on the ad.
 Is there a scent match problem?
 Not really, the image of the ad has the same vibe as the landing page.
 Good.
 But is there a message match problem?
 Big time.
 Let me explain…

-In the ad, they advertise the “MINI for you sales event.”
+In this ad, they advertise the “MINI for you sales event.”
 As you can imagine, I was expecting to see something about that sales event.
 The image above is the top of the landing page, but even when you scroll down, there is nothing on the page mentioning a sale or an event.
 Believe me, I even searched the page for the term “sale”, and I got 0 results.

 The wording “MINI for you” was also emphasized quite a lot in the ad.
 Notice that on this page, there’s absolutely nothing related to it either.
 Yes, you can customize your MINI, and that’s what their landing page is all about, but there is no headline or text anywhere on the page to keep it consistent from the ad.
 You land on the page, and boom, their product’s name and price.
 No headline to communicate any value, no call to action except for buttons, and nothing to link the ad to this page.
 MUCH could be improved here...